 Table 38.
-Most common vehicle-related claims by type and source combination of injuries in Couriers andMessengers, ranked by intervention priority.
+Most common vehicle-related claims by type and source combination of injuries in Couriers and Messengers, ranked by intervention priority.

 Description PIP Rank

 Crash between vehicles moving in the same direction - rear-ended

 Vehicle crash, unspecified 2

 Motor vehicle crash in an intersection 3

 Hit or fell off of bike 4

 PIP prioritizes injury types by ranking three important factors and averaging.
 The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss = \square , Highest medical control by the symbols of the symbols, when available. the type ost = O,
+Highest time-loss =, Highest medical count of claims = are noted with these symbols, when available.